gutjuri/Saufverwaltung2/README.md

 ## Business partners

-This application is currently in (more or less) productive use by the "Verein zur Förderung der offenen Jugendarbeit Blaubeuren e.V.", which is a german non-profit organization.
+This application is currently in (more or less) productive use by the [Verein zur Förderung der offenen Jugendarbeit Blaubeuren e.V.](https://www.facebook.com/JuHaBlb/), which is a german non-profit organization.